 Sound doctrine is important because of its end.
 Sound doctrine leads to life.
-"Watch your life and doctrine closely.
-Persevere in them, because if you do, you will save both yourself and your hearers" (1 Timothy 4:16).
+"Keep a close watch on yourself and on the teaching.
+Persist in this, for by so doing you will save both yourself and your hearers" (1 Timothy 4:16).
 On the other hand, unsound doctrine leads to ruin.
 Jesus spoke of the "great crash" awaiting the one who builds his house on the sand (Matthew 7:27).
 Jude wrote of false teachers whose condemnation was sealed.
 Their crime?
-Teaching unsound doctrine, specifically, changing "the grace of our God into a license for immorality" and rejecting Jesus Christ (Jude 1:4).
-Preaching another gospel ("which is really no gospel at all") brings down an anathema: "let him be eternally condemned!" (see Galatians 1:6-9).
+Teaching unsound doctrine, specifically, changing "the grace of our God into a license for immorality" and rejecting Jesus Christ (Jude 1:4 NIV).
+Preaching another gospel ("which is really no gospel at all") brings down an anathema: "let him be eternally condemned!" (see Galatians 1:6-9 NIV).

 Finally, sound doctrine is important because it encourages believers.
-A pastor "must hold firmly to the trustworthy message as it has been taught, so that he can encourage others by sound doctrine" (Titus 1:9).
-Believers naturally "crave pure spiritual milk" because they want to grow (1 Peter 2:2).
+A pastor "must hold firm to the trustworthy word as taught, so that he may be able to give instruction in sound doctrine" (Titus 1:9).
+Believers naturally "long for the pure spiritual milk" because they want to grow (1 Peter 2:2).
 Sound doctrine is that "pure milk," wholesome, unadulterated, and vital.

 Why does Christian doctrine cause so much division?

 What is the definition of theology?